aliakh/demo-java-reflection/article2.md

 ![reflection members hierarchy](/images/part2/reflection_members_hierarchy.png)

-Additionally there is the `Parameter` class that represents reflected parameters of methods and constructors.
+Additionally, there is the `Parameter` class that represents reflected parameters of methods and constructors.

 ### The Member interface